Italian Americans: Baltimore

 Italians began to settle in Baltimore during the late 1800s.
 Some Italian immigrants came to the Port of Baltimore by boat.
 The earliest Italian settlers in Baltimore were sailors from Genoa, the capital city of the Italian region of Liguria, who arrived during the 1840s and 1850s.
 Later immigrants came from Naples, Abruzzo, Cefalù, and Palermo.
 These immigrants created the monument to Christopher Columbus in Druid Hill Park.
 Many other Italians came by train after entering the country through New York City's Ellis Island.
 Italian immigrants who arrived by train would enter the city through the President Street Station.
 Because of this, Italians largely settled in a nearby neighborhood that is now known as Little Italy.

-Little Italy comprises 6 blocks bounded by Pratt Street to the North, the Inner Harbor to the South, Eden Street to the East, and President Street to the West.
+Little Italy comprises six blocks bounded by Pratt Street to the North, the Inner Harbor to the South, Eden Street to the East, and President Street to the West.
 Other neighborhoods where large numbers of Italians settled include Lexington, Belair-Edison, and Cross Street.
 Many settled along Lombard Street, which was named after the Italian town of Guardia Lombardi.
 The Italian community, overwhelmingly Roman Catholic, established a number of Italian American parishes such as St. Leo's Church and Our Lady of Pompeii Church.
 The Our Lady of Pompeii Church holds the annual Highlandtown Wine Festival, which celebrates Italian-American culture and benefits the Highlandtown community association.

-The August 2016 Central Italy earthquake affected Baltimore's Italian community, as many Baltimore Italian-Americans have friends or relatives living in Italy.
-Most Italians in Baltimore are of Southern or Central Italian descent, especially from Abruzzo, a region of Southern Italy close to the epicenter of the earthquake.
-St. Leo the Great Catholic Church in Little Italy held a vigil and sent prayers to the victims and survivors of the earthquake.